 reliable ferry information often before the ferry companies have

 even released them.
-With last-minute cancellation fees for hotels as
+With last-minute cancellation fees for popular hotels as

 5. Hotel websites are